budzianowski/multiwoz/README.md

 It is released by Paweł Budzianowski from Cambridge Dialogue Systems Group under Apache License 2.0.

 # Bug Report
-If you have found any bugs in the code, please contact: pfb30 at cam dot ac dot uk
+If you have found any bugs in the code, please contact: budzianowski at gmail dot com